nabaxo/sprintato/README.md

   `node index.js`

 ## TODO
-1. Make it actually work.
+1. ~~Make it actually work~~
-2. Look into automating start up and things.
+2. Add new commands:
+   - !time
+   - !join same
+   - !leave
+3. Check how it would work in different channels
+4. Look into hosting it somewhere.